CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Model selection for parametric models
 -----------------------------------------------

-Often, you don't know *a priori* which AFT model to use.
+Often, you don't know *a priori* which parametric model to use.
 Each model has some assumptions built-in (not implemented yet in *lifelines*), but a quick and effective method is to compare the log-likelihoods for each fitted model.
 (Technically, we are comparing the `AIC <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_, but the number of parameters for each model is the same, so we can simply and just look at the log-likelihood).
 Generally, given the same dataset and number of parameters, a better fitting model has a larger log-likelihood.
 We can look at the log-likelihood for each fitted model and select the largest one.

 .. code:: python